Discover providers and models

 OpenAI-compatible providers

-For local or custom backends, use type: openai_compatible.
+For local or custom backends that do not need vLLM chat-template thinking controls, use type: openai_compatible.

 providers: